SMQuadri/InsightAI/README.md

 ----

 # (2) Instore Crowd Analysis:
-This software module monitors the crowd inside the store.
+InsightAI monitors the crowd inside the store.
 The admin can specify the ROI limit which indicates the area needed to be monitored for analysis.
 It detects the movement of people inside those the store, calculates the distances between them, analyzes the people violating social distancing and provides the reults in the form of a GUI to the adminstrator in realtime.
 The admin also gets an email alert if the total number of people violating social distancing exceeds a given threshold.
 As in Store Entry/Exit analysis module the admin can set the timer & scheduler and can also access the output video anytime later from the local storage.

 > ### Environment used:
 * Anaconda